 - professional athletic associations and nonprofit groups in the acquisitions of new regional headquarters

 - a consortium of cellular telephone companies in ground-breaking real estate tax assessment appeals

 - a national shopping center owner in real estate tax assessment appeals

 - landlords, tenants (and sub-landlords and sub-tenants) in the negotiation and drafting of leases for office properties and retail shopping centers

-Ms. Kimmel is vice chair of the East Marlborough Township Planning Commission.
+Ms. Kimmel is vice chair of the East Marlborough Township Planning Commission and member of The Unionville Regional Task Force and Unionville Parks Planning Board.
 She is former chair of the Kennett Area Regional Planning Commission.
 She is a member of the Advisory Committee on Real Property for the Pennsylvania Joint State Government Committee.
-Ms. Kimmel also is vice president of the Chester County Youth Orchestra.
+Ms. Kimmel also is former vice president and president of the Chester County Youth Orchestra.

-Ms. Kimmel is admitted to practice in Pennsylvania and is a member of the American, Pennsylvania and Chester County Bar Associations.
+Ms. Kimmel is admitted to practice in Pennsylvania and is a member of the American and Chester County Bar Associations.